 An estimate shows that there are more than 48 million SME’s in India providing employment to billions of people.
 For such SMEs utility patent protection can prove to be a boon, since they fail to protect their inventions and hence suffer losses in terms of business growth.

-All in all this is the most important type of patent, and thus requires a lot of skill in drafting and prosecution of the patent application before a patent office.
-You can also learn about the Difference between Patent and Utility Model.
+All in all, this is the most important type of patent, and thus requires a lot of skill in drafting and prosecution of the patent application before a patent office.
 Please contact Intepat to protect the functional utility of your patents.